All Episodes

 Again, there are legal strategies that you need to learn about.

-So that's the website, my575e.com.
+So that's the website, my575E.com.

-And Todd, I think I would suggest though, what you could do to even increase people's interest in this is you should give away a free set of self-walking underwear with every UNA.
+And Todd, I think I would suggest, though, what you could do to even increase people's interest in this is you should give away a free set of self-walking underwear with every UNA.

 The perfect slogan in Latin.

-I sorry, I I have a I have a twisted humor mind.
+Sorry, I have a twisted humor mind.

-Just have a collection of after party bad humor.
+Just have a collection of after-party bad humor.

 Yeah.

-Um, but but there is a UNA.
+All seriousness aside, there is no self-walking underwear, but there is a UNA.

-Qui boner.
+Kui boner.

-There you there you go.
+There you go.

-I noticed that, yeah.
+I noticed that.

-That's I mean, that's pretty amazing.
+Yeah, that's pretty amazing.

-I mean, it's like I I'm I'm so fluent in it.
+I'm so fluent in it.

-Um it it is I've shown a lot of people that video.
+I've shown a lot of people that video.

 Why don't you explain what you did, Mike?

-But and it's using your voice tone.
+And it's using your voice tone.

-But it's you speaking Spanish.
+Yeah, though, it's me speaking Spanish.

 Literally, I took that little three-minute clip and I posted it to my Facebook page.